 Church summer school on lockdown after bear sighted near campus

-BATON ROUGE - Broadmoor United Methodist Church is on lockdown after a bear traipsing around the Baton Rouge area was sighted near the church campus.
+BATON ROUGE - A bear traipsing around the Baton Rouge area was sedated and relocated by officials after being sighted near Broadmoor United Methodist Church on Friday.

+The bear was driven away in a trap around 8:30 p.m. and relocated to a wildlife management area.
+According to the state Department of Wildlife and Fisheries, biologists tagged the male bear before taking blood and fur samples.

+"He was here for a good time not a long time, but we think he will like the WMA much more," the agency said on Facebook, noting that the bear was unconscious around 2:30 a.m.

 Thursday, wildlife agents placed a trap down filled with donuts to try and lure the bear for a possible relocation.